 Bruges.
 Beautiful Bruges.

-I am looking forward to getting know you.
-Explore your laneways and canals.
-Take early morning walks and enjoy downtime in your beautiful parks.
+I am sure Kathy and her group will love Bruges.
+They will explore the laneways and canals.
+Take early morning walks and enjoy downtime in the beautiful parks.
 And let’s not forget chocolate.

 Belgium Chocolate – need I say more?